 Mary Barra, Chair and Chief Executive Officer

-Mary Barra has served as the Chair and Chief Executive Officer of General Motors since January 15, 2014, and was elected Chair of the GM Board of Directors in 2016.
-She is recognized as the first female CEO of a "Big Three" automaker.
-Barra began her career with General Motors in 1980 as a co-op student at the age of 18, utilizing the job to fund her college tuition.
-She steadily advanced through various engineering and administrative roles, including managing the Detroit/Hamtramck Assembly plant, serving as Vice President of Global Manufacturing Engineering, Vice President of Global Human Resources, and Executive Vice President of Global Product Development, Purchasing, and Supply Chain.
-Under her leadership, GM has committed to an all-electric vehicle future by 2035 and is focused on transformative technologies like electrification and autonomous driving.
+Mary Barra has served as Chair and Chief Executive Officer of General Motors since January 2014, making history as the first woman to lead a major global automaker.
+She began her career with GM in 1980 as a co-op student at the Pontiac Motor Division.
+Throughout her four decades at GM, she has held various engineering and administrative positions, including managing the Detroit/Hamtramck Assembly plant, and serving as Vice President of Global Human Resources and Executive Vice President of Global Product Development.
+Under her leadership, GM has committed to a future focused on electric vehicles, autonomous innovation, and carbon neutrality.

 Paul Jacobson, Executive Vice President and Chief Financial Officer

 Paul Jacobson joined General Motors as Executive Vice President and Chief Financial Officer in December 2020.
-Before his tenure at GM, Jacobson served as the Chief Financial Officer of Delta Air Lines, Inc., where he played a key role in transforming the company into one of Fortune magazine's Top 50 Most Admired Companies for six consecutive years.
-He was recognized eight times as the airline industry's best CFO by Institutional Investor magazine's poll of Wall Street analysts and investors.
-Jacobson holds a bachelor's degree in aviation management from Auburn University and an MBA from Vanderbilt University's Owen Graduate School of Management.
+Prior to his role at GM, Jacobson served as the Chief Financial Officer of Delta Air Lines, Inc., a company he helped transform into one of Fortune magazine's Top 50 Most Admired Companies for six consecutive years.
+He began his career with Delta as a financial analyst in 1997 and was recognized eight times as the airline industry's best CFO by Institutional Investor magazine's poll of Wall Street analysts and investors.

 Mark Reuss, President

-Shilpan Amin, Senior Vice President and President, GM International
+Shilpan Amin, Senior Vice President & President, GM International and Global Chief Procurement and Supply Chain Officer

 AI Generated Analysis | Feedback